 History and background

-During the American Society of Nephrology and National Kidney Foundation Meetings in Philadelphia 1998, Joel Kopple MD (pictured right), then President of the National Kidney Foundation USA, invited representatives of kidney foundations from around the world to attend discussion groups to “explore whether there was a role for an international umbrella organisation, and what form such an organisation would take”.
+During the American Society of Nephrology and National Kidney Foundation Meetings in Philadelphia 1998, Joel Kopple MD, then President of the National Kidney Foundation USA, invited representatives of kidney foundations from around the world to attend discussion groups to “explore whether there was a role for an international umbrella organisation, and what form such an organisation would take”.
 The IFKF was subsequently established in 1999, and IFKF International Meetings and health professional Workshops have been held.

 Annual International Meetings

-Members attending our annual IFKF Meetings have highlighted the benefits of early detection and prevention programs, successfully operating in Australia, Europe, Japan, Sth America, New Zealand and USA.
+Members attending our annual IFKF Meetings have highlighted the benefits of early detection and prevention programs, successfully operating in Australia, Europe, Japan, South America, New Zealand and USA.
 Prevention programs like this are particularly cost effective in large populations and remote regional areas.
 This simple proven tool identifies and educates those with early chronic kidney disease (CKD).
 Health professionals are able to provide corrective treatment before these risk factors have a chance to develop into chronic kidney disease.
 The relentless progression to kidney failure can be slowed or reduced by between 20-50% in most cases.

 How can you help?